i-abdullahirshad/gamepadscheck/src/content/articles/inner-vs-outer-deadzone.md

 ### **The order to work in**

 - Measure your resting values and full push range in a tester before touching any slider
 - If the resting values jump around rather than sitting steady, stop.
-That is worn hardware, and deadzone settings only hide it while it gets worse
+That is worn hardware, and deadzone settings only hide it while it gets worse, requiring a proper [controller drift fix](/controller-drift-fix/) instead.
 - Set the inner deadzone to about 1.5 times your peak drift, per stick
 - Set the outer deadzone just below your worst straight direction maximum
 - Test in game and adjust in steps of 0.01, since deadzone changes feel much bigger in play than the numbers suggest